meekrob/spp/README.md

 devtools::install_github('meekrob/spp', build_vignettes = FALSE)
 ```

-Preferably, download this package using `git clone` and the url of this repository, it should create a directory called spp.
+**Preferably**, download this package using `git clone` and the url of this repository, it should create a directory called spp.
 In the same directory, start `R`, and do
 ```
 .libPaths('/projects/username@colostate.edu/R') # Set your local install path install.packages("spp", repos=NULL) # Should install dependancies